Skip to content

 • Property types that map directly to CLR types (scalars, byte[], supported collections)

-The following are intentionally unsupported for form / multipart request bodies:
+The following features are intentionally unsupported for form and multipart request bodies:

 • Inline request body schemas